 - Third-Degree Felony: A fine of up to $5,000, maximum 5-year prison sentence, and 5 years probation.

-The type of felony you’ve been charged with, along with whether you’ve been convicted for the crime, will determine how long a felony stays on your record in Florida.
+The type of felony you’ve been charged with and whether you’ve been convicted for the crime will determine how long a felony stays on your record in Florida.

 How Long Will a Felony Stay on Your Record in Florida?

 So, how long does a felony stay on your record?
 If you are charged with a felony in the state of Florida, but not convicted, the charge will permanently remain on your record unless you successfully apply to remove, expunge, or seal the record, if possible.
 This isn’t a simple process, but it is possible to completely remove all signs of a felony charge off of your record.

 However, this rule does not apply to those who have been convicted of a felony crime.
 Felony convictions remain on your record for the rest of your life and cannot be removed through the expungement process.
 The only way to have a felony conviction removed from your record is through a pardon from the president or governor.

 Can You Expunge a Felony Charge From Your Record?

 Expungement refers to the legal process of permanently wiping your record clean of criminal charges.
 When your criminal record is expunged, neither state nor federal courts can access previous charges brought against you.
 Similarly, those searching for your criminal background will not be able to find any evidence of the charges on your public record.

 If you have been arrested on a felony and the charges have been dropped, dismissed, or not filed, you may be eligible to have the charges expunged from your record.
 Likewise, if you have been found not guilty on felony charges or have pled guilty to certain crimes without actually being convicted in a court, you may also apply for expungement.